WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/README.md

 Since the installation routine does not change any existing entries, one must in weewx.conf adapt a few entries

-Signal assignment with GW1000 driver (the Ecowittcustom driver can evaluate the signals with the foshkplugin )
+Signal assignment with GW1000 driver (the Ecowittcustom driver can evaluate the signals with the FOSHKplugin )

-But if you use FOSHKplugin, the interceptor can also evalute the signals and all this other data (and more), which are only available via gw1000 The weewx-gw1000.zip installation routine adds these entries to weewx.conf:
+But if you use FOSHKplugin, the ecowittcustorm driver can also evalute the signals and all this other data (and more), which are only available from the ecowitt_http driver or from the old gateway GW1000  with the gw1000 driver The weewx-ecowittcustom.zip installation routine adds these entries to weewx.conf:
 [StdCalibrate]
     [[Corrections]]
         #rxCheckPercent = ws80_sig * 25 if ws80_sig is not None else None